NiallBunting/niallbunting.github.io/_posts/2023-07-01-one-ingredient-challenge.markdown

   </div>
 </div>

 **Thoughts:** I made my own Fajita seasoning today, as mentioned in the introduction my usual contains mainly Maltodextrin.
 It was hotter than usual and gave a good flavour profile, I will be using this again.
 I discovered a couple of things that I can't use today.
 Firstly, instant yeast, which isn't too surprising.
-Secondly most flours as they are fortified, with the only exception wholemeal flour, as that's the law in the UK.
+Secondly most flours as they are fortified, with the only exception wholemeal flour, due to the law in the UK.
 And finally, I discovered that my salt has a caking agent so will find an alternative.

 [maltodextrin]: https://en.wikipedia.org/wiki/Maltodextrin